 The latest statistics from National Highway Transportation Safety Administration reported that there were 5.5 million motor vehicle accidents in 2009.
 Of that number, more than 1.5 million people were injured and 30,797 others were killed on the nation’s roadways.
 While this number represents a decrease from prior years, even one injury or fatality is unacceptable – especially when someone’s negligence caused a wreck that could have been prevented.

-No one is immune from serious harm in any car crash, truck accident or motorcycle wreck.
+No one is immune from serious harm in any car wreck, truck accident or motorcycle wreck.
 Accident victims can include:

 - Pedestrians; and,

 When it comes to personal injury claims, car accident cases are the most common.
 Automobile crashes occur every minute, according to NHTSA.
 While the majority of crashes result in property damage to another vehicle, many result in serious personal injuries to the vehicle’s occupants.
 On average, 1 out of every 15 wrecks results in a fatality.